awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-verify-version.md

 # Verify the EC2Launch v2 version<a name="ec2launch-v2-verify-version"></a>

+Use the following procedure to verify the version of EC2Launch v2 that is installed on your instances\.

+**To verify the installed version of EC2Launch v2**

+1. Launch an instance from your AMI and connect to it\.

+1. In the Control Panel, select **Programs and Features**\.

+1. In the list of installed programs, look for `Amazon EC2Launch`\.
+Its version number appears in the **Version** column\.

 For information about the EC2Launch v2 versions included in the Windows AMIs, see [AWS Windows AMIs](windows-ami-version-history.md)\.

 For the latest version of EC2Launch v2, see [EC2Launch v2 version history](ec2launchv2-versions.md#ec2launchv2-version-history)\.